 |Modernizing Data Ecosystem||

 |Stewardship and Sustainability||

 How the Initiatives of NMDS Work Together

-The NIH Data Commons Pilot Phase and STRIDES are working together to enhance biomedical discovery and improve efficiency through new data management strategies.
+The NIH Data Commons Pilot Phase and the STRIDES Initiative are working together to enhance biomedical discovery and improve efficiency through new data management strategies.